White wine: Modern era

 In 1453 the Ottoman Empire took Constantinople and the situation of the Venetians and Genovese deteriorated.
 The wine trade between the eastern Mediterranean and northern Europe fell sharply.
 At the same time, the Spanish had just completed their Reconquista and replaced the Mediterranean wine with its own, especially for English and Dutch consumers.
 The port of Sanlúcar de Barrameda began to export large quantities of white wine which was the ancestor of today's sherry.
 This wine was called sack and caused a sensation in England.
 Even at the height of animosity between the two countries (as in the episode of the Spanish Armada in 1588) the trade continued – sometimes provided by pirates who stole what they could not buy.
-Between 40 and 60 thousand barrels each of 500 litres left the Spanish coast annually for England and the Netherlands (this volume of some 300,000 hectolitres represented two-thirds of today's production).
+Between 40 and 60 thousand barrels each of 500 liters left the Spanish coast annually for England and the Netherlands (this volume of some 300,000 hectoliters represented two-thirds of today's production).

 From the 16th century the first European vines were planted in America: in Mexico, then Peru, Bolivia, Argentina, and Chile.
 These were in addition to the native vines that grew in Mexico, but this pre-Columbian production was not for the production of wine since the grapes were too acidic.
 It was used to produce acachul a drink sweetened with fruit and honey.

 The Little Ice Age spelt the death knell of northern viticulture.
-The vine disappeared from northern Germany and Baden, and the maximum altitude for viticulture descended to 220 metres.
+The vine disappeared from northern Germany and Baden, and the maximum altitude for viticulture descended to 220 meters.
 Hans-Jürgen Otto noted that: "all the vineyards suffered and decreased in area".
 In England the vine also disappeared.
-The less early vineyards preferred to select white varieties of grapes because, even if unripe, white grapes allowed wine that was a little sour to still be consumable, while red grapes do not give enough colour, and green tannins make the wine bitter.
+The less early vineyards preferred to select white varieties of grapes because, even if unripe, white grapes allowed wine that was a little sour to still be consumable, while red grapes do not give enough color, and green tannins make the wine bitter.
 The interruption of the fermentation by a cold winter led to the discovery of the process of secondary fermentation of champagne.